ppy/osu-wiki/news/2022-03-22-community-contributors-elite-nominators.md

 A winner of a highly coveted *white mug* for nominating many new mappers' creations earlier in 2021, [**Zer0-**](https://osu.ppy.sh/users/4260033) has helped massively in cultivating the modding and mapping scene throughout their brief stint as a Beatmap Nominator.

-During this time, they almost single-handedly revived the venerable drum and bass genre in Ranked, catapulting many now astronomically popular maps such as [The Words I Never Said](https://osu.ppy.sh/beatmapsets/1470072) and [USSEEWA](https://osu.ppy.sh/beatmapsets/1322727) into the limelight for many to enjoy.
+During this time, they almost single-handedly revived the venerable drum and bass genre in Ranked, all while catapulting many now astronomically popular maps such as [The Words I Never Said](https://osu.ppy.sh/beatmapsets/1470072) and [USSEEWA](https://osu.ppy.sh/beatmapsets/1322727) into the limelight for many to enjoy.

 In the words of the NAT, one could say that Zer0- is both drummed and based.